Dual-use quantum hardware for quantum resource generation and energy storage

 So far, achieving a charging advantage in quantum batteries and generation of resource-rich quantum states have developed as largely independent pursuits with connections between them remaining largely unexplored.
-However both fields share the common objective of speed.
-In particular, in quantum metrology, one seeks to evolve an unentangled initial state into a metrologically useful target state in the shortest possible time through fast state-preparation protocols, thereby minimizing exposure to decoherence~\cite{Deffner2017, Guery-Odelin2019, Kitagawa1993,Ma2011}.
-Quantum battery protocols possess the same spirit but for a different objective: evolving a low-energy ground state to a high-energy excited state as rapidly as possible to achieve a charging advantage~\cite{Campaioli2024RMP}.
-The speed-up in both cases stems from collective quantum effects, making their co-existence possible in a single physical set-up.
+However both fields share the common objective of speed: in quantum metrology, one seeks to evolve an unentangled initial state into a metrologically useful target state in the shortest possible time through fast state-preparation protocols, thereby minimizing exposure to decoherence~\cite{Deffner2017, Guery-Odelin2019, Kitagawa1993,Ma2011}; quantum battery protocols seek to evolve a low-energy ground state to a high-energy excited state as rapidly as possible to achieve a charging advantage~\cite{Campaioli2024RMP}.
+The speed-up in both cases stems from collective quantum effects, suggesting a deeper connection between them and making their co-existence possible in a single physical set-up.
 Thus we can leverage this co-existence to develop multi-use protocols for quantum hardware where the same system can play multiple roles.

-We establish and utilize this connection to propose \emph{dual-use quantum hardware} that can serve interchangeably as a quantum battery and a quantum sensor (see Fig.~\ref{fig:schematic}).
-Within our protocol, the rapid charging of a quantum battery is facilitated by non-linear terms which necessarily generate entanglement-rich states at intermediate times, with the metrological resources peaking before the battery is maximally charged.
-The dual-use protocol is based on this temporal structure: it interrupts the charging trajectory to harvest quantum resources at their peak, before completing the charging cycle.
+Towards this goal, we show that the same underlying Hamiltonian dynamics can accomplish the preparation of resourceful states and quantum battery charging, without requiring independently engineered protocols.
+We utilize this connection to propose \emph{dual-use quantum hardwares} that serve interchangeably as a battery and a sensor, as presented schematically in Fig.~\ref{fig:schematic}.
+Within our protocol, rapid charging is facilitated by a dynamics that connects states in the Hilbert space that are vastly separated in energy, thereby generating strong energy-fluctuations and a concomitant enhancement in multipartite entanglement.
+Utilizing this temporal structure, the protocol interrupts the charging trajectory to harvest quantum resources at their peak, before completing the charging cycle.

-Our paper is organized as follows: In Sec.~\ref{sec:mapping}, we first show how fast state preparation and quantum battery charging are related with a coexistence of quantum resource generation and energy injection.
-In Sec.~\ref{sec:batterytostateprep}, we use a system of two coupled superconducting LC resonators to concretely illustrate this connection and demonstrate that fast-charging of a quantum battery results in fast preparation of states with high quantum Fisher information and squeezing.
-In Sec.~\ref{sec:dualusesetup}, we propose a dual-use hardware set-up that combines quantum sensing and quantum battery charging.
-Finally, we conclude with a discussion on how our dual-use scheme, combined with the recent theoretical and experimental advances, points towards a broader paradigm of multi-use quantum hardware, where a single device can serve multiple functions without additional overhead.